 EVSEVS RC Evolution

-All drivers in all divisions in the Kid Kart, Rookie, and Cadet classes in all divisions are required to present for pre-race technical inspection a chest protection device with an SFI certification.
+All drivers in all divisions in the Kid Kart and Cadet classes in all divisions are required to present for pre-race technical inspection a chest protection device with an SFI certification.
 For Drivers aged 5-8, this specification is SFI 20.1/1, and for driver 9-12, this certification is specification SFI 20.1/2.

 Per IKF (Section 105.1.6.3.6--Chest Protection):